Geraldo Alckmin: 2018 presidential campaign

 In a convention held on 9 December 2017, Alckmin was elected the PSDB's national president in a 470–3 vote, succeeding Minas Gerais senator Aécio Neves, and announced his pre-candidacy for next year's presidential race.
+On the same day, Alckmin spoke negatively of a potential Lula da Silva candidacy, stating that: "After having broken Brazil, Lula says he wants to return to power, that is, he wants to return to the scene of the crime.
+We will defeat him at the polls.
+Lula will be condemned at the polls by the biggest recession in history."
 On 23 February 2018, after Manaus mayor Arthur Virgílio Neto suspended his campaign, Alckmin became the sole candidate for the party's primary.
 His candidacy became official on 6 March 2018.

 Since resigning as governor and losing his legal immunity, Alckmin has been the target of a probe by electoral justice authorities for allegations that construction company Odebrecht illegally funneled R$10 million into his 2010 and 2014 campaign.
 He has denied wrongdoing, saying the funds were of "electoral nature" and that the allegation "does not proceed".

 In early May 2018, Alckmin announced his campaign communications team, which is headed by Luis Felipe d'Avila with Lula Guimarães as marketing director.
 Later that month, he announced his economic advisorial team, which includes Plano Real economists Edmar Bacha and Persio Arida.
 In late July, Alckmin negotiated a coalition with the "centrão" (big centre), a group of parties in Congress composed of DEM, PP, PR, PRB and SD.
 On 2 August 2018, Rio Grande do Sul senator Ana Amélia Lemos, a member of PP, was confirmed as Alckmin's running mate in the general election.
 As the candidate with the largest coalition, Alckmin has secured the longest slot for political ads on free-to-air television channels.
 As candidate, Alckmin has proposed a smaller government and reduction of taxes, and has defended the labor reform that took place in the administration of President Michel Temer.